-The CPS guidance does not recommend group work, due to the risk that hearing the accounts of others could change or influence a service user's memory of the sexual violence they themselves experienced and that this could be used against them at trial by the defence.
-However, the following options can enable service users to access the evidence-based benefits of a group setting,^{ix, x, xi, xii} whilst minimising the risk of impacting the criminal justice process:
+The CPS guidelines highlight that group therapies which focus primarily on disclosing or sharing experiences related to criminal offence can present difficulties to the criminal justice process.
+This is because there is a risk that defence teams can argue that hearing the accounts of others can change or influence a service user's memory.
+The following options can enable service users to access the evidence-based benefits of a group setting, x, xi, xii, xiii whilst minimising the risk of impacting the criminal justice process: